Code-Institute-Submissions/moscarellar-ci-5/README.md

 ## Testing of implemented User Stories from User Experience (UX) section

+Testing Plan:

 ### 1. User authentication/authorisation & Navigation
+User authentication/authorisation & Navigation

+Test cases:
+Verify that only authenticated users can access protected pages Verify that unauthenticated users are redirected to the login page Verify that user credentials are correctly validated Testing actions:
+Attempt to access protected pages as an unauthenticated user Attempt to access protected pages as an authenticated user with invalid credentials Attempt to access protected pages as an authenticated user with valid credentials Expected results:
+Unauthenticated users should be redirected to the login page Users with invalid credentials should be denied access Users with valid credentials should be granted access

 ### 2. Main Feed functionality
+Main Feed functionality

+Test cases:
+Verify that posts are displayed in reverse chronological order Verify that posts are displayed with the correct author and timestamp Testing actions:
+Create multiple posts with different authors and timestamps Verify that posts are displayed in the correct order Expected results:
+Posts should be displayed in reverse chronological order Posts should be displayed with the correct author and timestamp

 ### 3. Adding a post
+Adding a post

+Test cases:
+Verify that only authenticated users can add posts Verify that new posts are displayed on the main feed Testing actions:
+Attempt to add a post as an unauthenticated user Attempt to add a post as an authenticated user Expected results:
+Unauthenticated users should be denied access to the "Add Post" page Authenticated users should be able to add posts, which should then be displayed on the main feed

 ### 4. Post page functionality
+Post page functionality

+Test cases:
+Verify that users can view individual posts
+Verify that users can like and comment on posts Testing actions:
+Click on a post from the main feed to view the post page Attempt to like and comment on the post
+Expected results:
+Users should be able to view individual posts
+Users should be able to like and comment on posts

 ### 5. Profile page functionality
+Profile page functionality

+Test cases:
+Verify that users can view their own profile page Verify that users can view other users' profile pages Testing actions:
+Navigate to the user's own profile page
+Navigate to another user's profile page
+Expected results:
+Users should be able to view their own profile page Users should be able to view other users' profile pages.

 # Deployment